eroux/critical-kangyur-tei-tags/segmentation-units.md

 # Tibetan text segmentation units

 This short page tries to describe the different units used to segment a Tibetan text, and particularly the Kangyur and Tengyur.
+Tibetan syntax is largely unexplored (cf. the [number of publications](https://en.wikibooks.org/wiki/Research_on_Tibetan_Languages:_A_Bibliography#Classical_Tibetan_Syntax)), so the vocabulary, the definitions, the units, everything may be inaccurate.

 This table summarizes the different units: